TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 ??? info "Minimum Custom Format Score - [CLICK TO EXPAND]"

-    Some people suggest not to use minus score for your Custom Formats and set this option to a higher score then 0.
+    Some people suggest not to use negative scores for your Custom Formats and set this option to a higher score then 0.

-    The reason why I don't prefer/use this is because you could limit your self when some new groups or what ever will be released.
+    The reason why I don't prefer/use this is because you could limit yourself when some new groups or whatever will be released.

     Also it makes it much more clear what you prefer and what you want to avoid.